 The Executive Committee

-The Executive Board is the governing body of the AMF’s departments.
+The Executive Committee is the governing body of the AMF’s departments.
 It is chaired by the Chairman of the AMF and brings together the complementary perspectives that are essential for the decision-making process to enable that the AMF’s operational and strategic objectives are achieved in a consistent and coordinated manner.

 In this respect, it handles proposals that will be made to the Board concerning the AMF’s general strategy, the annual application of this strategy and the annual supervisory priorities as well as the AMF’s budget (operating and investment).
-It also deals with the AMF’s human resources policy issues (allocation of employees according to the strategic orientations, appointment of senior executives other than Executive Board members) and deals with issues related to the proper organisation and smooth functioning of the Authority, the supervision of its activities with the process for identifying, managing and controlling the main risks.
+It also deals with the AMF’s human resources policy issues (allocation of employees according to the strategic orientations, appointment of senior executives other than Executive Committee members) and deals with issues related to the proper organisation and smooth functioning of the Authority, the supervision of its activities with the process for identifying, managing and controlling the main risks.

-The Executive Board meets once or twice a month and discusses an agenda drawn up from proposals sent to it by its members.
+The Executive Committee meets once or twice a month and discusses an agenda drawn up from proposals sent to it by its members.
 It also holds a seminar once or twice a year to assess its functioning and to examine the challenges facing the AMF.

 The Management Committee meets once every month with all the AMF Departments and functional managers to discuss the main challenges facing the institution at the time of the meeting, the main orientations adopted by the Chairman and the Board as well as defining projects for the AMF.